Auto-Save Your AI Conversations

 - OR highlight that further user confirmation is needed.

-3. Do not remove or discard existing content unless there is a clear directive to do so.
-If a new rule supersedes or modifies old content, replace or annotate the old content accordingly.
+3. Do not remove or discard existing content unless there is a clear directive to do so, but if a new rule supersedes or modifies old content, replace or annotate the old content accordingly.
+Don't let the rule file grow too much.

 4. Maintain consistent markdown format, with ## headings for the top-level structure.